 Applicants enrolling under the Ability to Benefit provision are required to achieve a passing score on an independently administered, standardized, nationally recognized test that is approved by the U.S. Department of Education.
 This test is designed to measure prospective students' ability to benefit from the course of instruction.
 Applicants who pass this test have fulfilled the school's entrance test requirements.
 Applicants who fail the test can be retested using the test developer's guidelines.
 Students must begin classes within one year of their test date.
-Students who withdraw after starting school, or are terminated by the school and reenter more than one year after their test date, must take the test again.
-Applicants to the Network Support program are not eligible to enroll under the Ability to Benefit provision.
+Students who withdraw after starting school, or are terminated by the school and re-enter more than one year after their test date, must take the test again.